TetronIO/JIM/README.md

 ## Connectors
 JIM is currently targetting the following means of connecting to systems via it's built-in Connectors.
 More are anticipated, though people will also be able to develop their own custom Connectors for use with JIM to support bespoke scenarios.
-- LDAP
+- LDAP (incl.
+Active Directory)
-- SQL Server
+- SQL Server Database
-- PostgreSQL
+- PostgreSQL Database
+- MySQL Database
+- Oracle Database
 - CSV
 - PowerShell
-- SCIM
+- SCIM 2.0

 ## Roadmap
 JIM is in active development.
 There are many plans for new features.
 Check back soon for more details.